How To Use This Tool

 Everybody Books also has an Instagram account!
 You can find a live feed of this account within the home page of this tool.
 You can also find Instagram icons at the bottom of each page.
 If you click on any of the photos within the live feed or on the icon itself, you will be taken directly to our Instagram account!
 Our handle is: @everybody.books and we hope that you’ll follow us so that you can hear even more about diverse young adult books!

-We are trying to build Everybody Books into the best tool possible.
-This is why we would love for you to fill out our survey!
-It can be found by clicking the “Survey” button on the top menu bar.
+We hope to share everybody’s voices.
+This is why we would love for you to submit a diverse young adult book review!
+It can be found by clicking the “Submit Review” button under the “Contact” category on the top menu bar.

 If you have questions or comments for us about diverse young adult books or own voices stories, or about anything else relating to this topic, please reach out to us through the Contacts page.
 We will get back to you as soon as we are able!